Transversely isotropic poroelastic behaviour of the Callovo-Oxfordian claystone: A set of stress-dependent parameters: Poro-Elastic Framework

 The planes and directions in which the different stress tensor components and the material properties intervene is schematically represented in Fig. \ref{fig:el:trans_isotropy}.
-The strains in different direction are contained within the strain vector $\varepsilon_i$:
+The strains in different directions are contained within the strain vector $\varepsilon_i$:

 The vector $b_i$ represents the Biot effective stress coefficents in both directions of anisotropy:

 We can also write the stiffness matrix $M_{ij}$ as follows:

 where ${E_z}$ and $\nu_{zh}$ are the Young modulus and the Poisson ratio perpendicular to the bedding plane, and ${E_h}$ and $\nu_{hh}$ parallel to the bedding plane, respectively. $G$ denotes the shear modulus perpendicular to bedding and $G'$ the shear modulus parallel to bedding.